losso3000/zxnet-teletext-live-edit/README.md

 Alternatively, you can clone this project and start `Main` in your IDE, or build everything yourself using Maven.

+**Note:** Exiting the browser might by tricky, as the "Are you sure?" dialog interferes with the constant querying of the current URL.
+In that case, exit the main launcher window first and then close the browser.

 ## Credits

 * [Teletext editor](https://zxnet.co.uk/teletext/editor/) by Alistair Cree (ZXGuesser)